 Before the clerk of court issues a refund, a deputy clerk performs an examination of the suit’s docket ledger to ensure that all charges were applied appropriately and according to law.
 As the clerk of court is the fiduciary for collection of civil court costs, he must pay 10 or more government agencies certain proceeds from civil advance deposits.
 Suit balances reflected on JeffNet and in the clerk’s civil docket information system typically need adjustment before a refund check may be issued; figures presented there are an estimate of funds remaining on account.
-Refund checks are issued monthly to the attorney of record for each litigant or the party whom advanced the funds for the suit.
+Refund checks are issued weekly to the attorney of record for each litigant or the party whom advanced the funds for the suit.

 Call (504) 364-2912 if you have any questions about civil case refunds and billing.

 A. The clerks of the district courts shall demand and receive from the plaintiff or plaintiffs in each ordinary suit, whether accompanied by conservatory writs or not, not less than twenty dollars or such other amount as may be fixed by law for advanced costs, to be disbursed to the clerk’s salary fund or to others as their fees accrue.
 Whenever the costs have exhausted the amount of the original advance deposit, the clerk may refuse to perform any further function in the proceeding until the additional costs for the function have been paid, in accordance with the fees set forth in R.S.
 13:841 or, in Orleans Parish, in R.S.
 13:1213.